New Years Eve 2017

 “look out for the horse shit or you will step in it”

 Besides the horse shit issue heading back to a train station was the most enjoyable than it ever has been.
-It was first thanks to a drum and these guys who would start dancing, stop walk 20 meters down the road before starting back up again.
+It was first thanks to a drum and these guys who would start dancing, and stop walking 20 meters down the road before starting back up again.